 Here is my conclusion for this HostGator vs. GoDaddy review…

 I’ve found no major differences in regards to their plans, prices or features.
-However, there are noticeable differences in their customer support, performance and reliability.
+However, there are noticeable differences in customer support, performance, and reliability.

-HostGator has high uptime and an excellent response time.
+HostGator has high uptime and excellent speed.
 GoDaddy’s biggest drawback is not offering customers a live chat feature or E-mail support.

 Below is a quick review as to why HostGator is my preferred choice:

 - Quality hosting at an affordable price.